Kashmir dispute: BJP’s Manohar Lal Khattar and Vikram Saini also feature in Pakistan’s letter to UN

 The BJP on Wednesday lashed out at Rahul Gandhi after reports said Pakistan had cited the Congress leader’s remarks to back its arguments against India.

-A letter written by Pakistan to several United Nations officials about the Kashmir matter criticised India using statements not only by Congress leader Rahul Gandhi, but also by Haryana Chief Minister Manohar Lal Khattar.
+A letter written by Pakistan to several United Nations officials about the Kashmir matter criticised India and used statements not only by Congress leader Rahul Gandhi, but also by Haryana Chief Minister Manohar Lal Khattar.

 The Bharatiya Janata Party had on Wednesday lashed out at Gandhi after reports said Pakistan’s Minister for Human Rights Shireen Mazari had cited the Congress leader’s remarks on Kashmir to back her arguments against India in her letter, written on Tuesday.
 The full letter, which listed alleged human rights abuses in Kashmir, was released by her ministry later.